 Scientists from the Environmental Protection Agency (EPA), other federal agencies and the general scientific community have conducted a reassessment of dioxin exposure and human health effects since 1991.
 This information sheet summarizes the draft reassessment, which is entitled Exposure and Human Health Reassessment of 2,3,7,8-Tetrachlorodibenzo-p-Dioxin (TCDD) and Related Compounds.
-A more in-depth discussion can be found in the companion piece, Dioxin: Scientific Highlights from the NAS Review Draft of EPA's Dioxin Reassessment.
+A more in-depth discussion can be found in the companion piece, Dioxin: Scientific Highlights from Draft Reassessment (2000).